-- (b) Pursuant to Section 3-1106 of the City Zoning Code, as amended, no building, structure, improvement, landscape feature, or archaeological site within the City, which has been designated an historic landmark or historic landmark district, shall be erected, altered, restored, rehabilitated, excavated, move, reconstructed or demolished until an application for a Certificate of Appropriateness regarding any architectural features, landscape features, or site improvements has been submitted and approved by the City pursuant to the procedures in Article 3, Division 11 of the Zoning Code, as amended.
-Unless otherwise specified, exterior alterations, additions, demolitions to non-contributing structures or properties within historical landmark districts shall be reviewed and approved by the City Historic Preservation Board and/or City Historical Resources Department. - (c) Any proposed material amendments to the City Plan, including but not limited to, the closing of streets and any developments that would affect such City Plan, shall be in accordance with the procedures set forth in Article 3, Division 11, Section 3-1104 of the Zoning Code, as amended, notwithstanding any provisions in Article 3 to the contrary. - (d) If a registrant seeks to place or to maintain a communications facility in a proposed location within the public rights-of-way that would constitute a material amendment to the City Plan, the registrant shall obtain appropriate approvals, including but not limited to, a Special Certificate of Appropriateness from the City pursuant to Article 3, Division 11, Section 3-1104 of the City Zoning Code, as amended, at the registrant's expense, prior to submitting a permit application.
-The city manager shall deny an application for a permit if the registrant does not obtain a Special Certificate of Appropriateness that is required pursuant to the Zoning Code.
-If a permit is not required for such communications facility pursuant to this Ordinance, the registrant shall obtain appropriate approvals from the City, including if applicable, a Special Certificate of Appropriateness, prior to the placement of such facility in historic property within the public rights-of-way. - (e) Registrants are encouraged to consult with the City's Historical Resources Department prior to applying for a permit to place or to maintain a communications facility in an area of the public rights-of-way that has been designated historic property, including but not limited to, within the City Plan. - (f) The City may waive the requirements of Article 3, Division 11.
-In addition to the procedures of waiver set forth in this Ordinance, such waiver shall require the approval of the City Historical Resources Department, which may seek the approval of the City's Historic Preservation Board.
+- Any proposed material amendments to the City Plan, including but not limited to, the closing of streets and any developments that would affect such City Plan, shall be in accordance with the procedures set forth in Article 3, Division 11, Section 3-1104 of the Zoning Code, as amended, notwithstanding any provisions in Article 3 to the contrary.
+Whenever a registrant applies for a permit to locate a communications facility in public rights-of-way that is within the City Plan, the registrant shall either simultaneously or before filing the application with the public works department, provide a copy of the application to the City's Historical Resources Department and confirm receipt of such application copy. - (d) If a registrant seeks to place or to maintain a communications facility in a proposed location within the public rights-of-way that would constitute a material amendment to the City Plan, the registrant shall apply for and obtain appropriate approval, including but not limited to, a Special Certificate of Appropriateness from the City pursuant to Article 3, Division 11, Section 3-1104 of the City Zoning Code, as amended, at the registrant's expense, prior to submitting a permit application.
+A registrant shall apply for such approval or Special Certificate of Appropriateness, as applicable, concurrently with or prior to submitting an application for a permit.
+The applicant shall be responsible for all application fees of general applicability for such approval or Special Certificate of Appropriateness.
+The city manager shall deny an application for a permit if the registrant does not obtain the approval or a Special Certificate of Appropriateness that is required pursuant to the Zoning Code.
+If a permit is not required for such communications facility pursuant to this Ordinance, the registrant shall apply for and obtain appropriate approvals from the City, including if applicable, a Special Certificate of Appropriateness, prior to the placement of such facility in historic property within the public rights-of-way.

+- (e) Registrants are encouraged to consult with the City's Historical Resources

-(g) Without waiving any remedies available to the City under applicable law, the City may require a registrant that does not obtain appropriate approvals pursuant to this Section, to remove its communications facility and to restore the public rights-ofway to the original condition, at the registrant's cost.
+Department prior to applying for a permit to place or to maintain a communications facility in an area of the public rights-of-way that has been designated as historic property, including but not limited to, within the City Plan. - In addition to the procedures of waiver set forth in this Ordinance, such waiver shall require the approval of the City Historical Resources Department, which may seek the approval of the City's Historic Preservation Board.
+Unless waived by the City, an application for a permit for a proposed communications facility pursuant to this Ordinance that requires approval, Certificate of Appropriateness, or Special Certificate of Appropriateness of the City Historic Resources Department or Historic Preservation Board shall be denied by the city manager if the applicant has not obtained such approval or Certificate by the deadline required for City action pursuant to this Ordinance and applicable law. - (g) Without waiving any remedies available to the City under applicable law, the City may require a registrant that does not obtain appropriate approvals pursuant to this Section, to remove its communications facility and to restore the public rights-ofway to the original condition, at the registrant's cost.